-It can also be something as simple as using a yoyo, a fidget spinner or a pen while you learn something new.
+It can also be something as simple as using a yoyo, a fidget spinner, or a pen while you are learning something new.

-A pen can both be used to draw and take notes with.
-Or clicking with, until the rest of the people in the room go crazy over the sound of the clicking…!
+A pen can be used to both draw and take notes.
+Or clicking, until the rest of the people in the room go crazy over the sound of it…!

-It is all about using your hands to touch something while learning.
+It is all about using your hands to touch something while you’re learning.

 2 – Moving around (kinesthetic)

-It is about making physical games, such as playing with a ball or roleplay while your child is learning.
+This is about engaging in physical games, such as playing with a ball or roleplaying, while your child is learning.

 Your child has to use their whole body while they learn.
 They can also walk around while listening to a book.

-The need for activity while learning is not necessarily a sign that your child is not listening.
+The need for activity while learning is not necessarily a sign that your child is not paying attention.

 3 – Listening (auditory)